AWS Multi-Region Proxy Deployment | Teleport

 This deployment architecture features two important design decisions:

-- AWS Route 53 latency-based routing is used for global server load balancing (GSLB).
+- Amazon Route 53 latency-based routing is used for global server load balancing (GSLB).
 This allows for efficient distribution of traffic across resources that are globally distributed.

 - Teleport's Proxy Peering is used to reduce the total number of tunnel connections in the Teleport cluster.